 I usually order my homeopathics from Boiron in the 30C potency.
 However, you can find them in many local pharmacies and natural health stores.
 Read here to learn about making a family homeopathy kit: How To Create A Family Homeopathy Kit – Dr. Green Mom

 6. First Aid Kit

 I always double-check my first aid kit before we go on a long trip, especially if we’re going to be in the wilderness.
 I replenish stocks of bandages and check the expiration dates of the various liquids.
 I also read through the first aid booklet to ensure I know where everything is and how to use it.

 7. Lavender Essential Oil

 We love essential oils in my home and use a lot of them!
 However, when I travel, I usually only bring lavender or a lavender blend.
 The calming scent makes any hotel room or tent feel like home and helps everyone sleep better.
 Lavender essential oil is also useful for motion sickness, headaches, skin irritation, and insect bites.
-If I’m applying it to the skin, I use Amazing Arnica Oil as the carrier oil to dilute it.
+If I’m applying it to the skin, I use arnica oil as the carrier oil to dilute it.

 8. Waterproof Picnic Blanket